 Financial records must be kept and stored for seven years.

 The association does not have a common seal.

 Subject to the Act, these rules may be changed, added to, or replaced only by special resolution of the association’s members at a general meeting.

-If the association is wound up, any surplus assets must not be distributed to the members or former members of the association unless the member or former member is an organisation which is described below.
+If the association is wound up or voluntarily cancelled, any surplus assets must not be distributed to the members or former members of the association unless the member or former member is an organisation which is described below.